Edmonia Lewis: Early life

 However, her academic record at Central College (1856–fall 1858) shows that her grades, "conduct", and attendance were all exemplary.
-Her classes included Latin, French, "grammar", arithmetic, drawing, composition, and declamation (public speaking).
+Her classes included Latin, French, grammar, arithmetic, drawing, composition, and declamation.

 Education

-In 1859, when Edmonia Lewis was about 15 years old, her brother Samuel and abolitionists sent her to Oberlin, Ohio, where she attended the secondary Oberlin Academy Preparatory School for the full, three-year course, before entering Oberlin Collegiate Institute (since 1866, Oberlin College), one of the first U.S. higher-learning institutions to admit women and people of differing ethnicities.
+In 1859, when Edmonia Lewis was about 15 years old, her brother Samuel, who had made a fortune in the California gold rush, paid for her to be sent her to Oberlin, Ohio, where she attended the secondary Oberlin Academy Preparatory School for the full, three-year course, before entering Oberlin Collegiate Institute (since 1866, Oberlin College), one of the first institutions of higher-learning in the U.S. to admit women and Black people.
 The Ladies' Department was designed "to give Young Ladies facilities for the thorough mental discipline, and the special training which will qualify them for teaching and other duties of their sphere."
 She changed her name to Mary Edmonia Lewis and began to study art.
+At Oberlin, with a student population of one thousand, Lewis was one of only 30 students of color.
 Lewis boarded with Reverend John Keep and his wife from 1859 until she was forced from the college in 1863.
-At Oberlin, with a student population of one thousand, Lewis was one of only 30 students of color.
-Reverend Keep was white, a member of the board of trustees, an avid abolitionist, and a spokesperson for coeducation.
+Reverend Keep was white, a member of the college's board of trustees, an avid abolitionist, and a spokesperson for coeducation.

 Mary said later that she was subject to daily racism and discrimination.
-She, and other female students, were rarely given the opportunity to participate in the classroom or speak at public meetings.
+She and other female students, were rarely given the opportunity to participate in the classroom or speak at public meetings.

-During the winter of 1862, several months after the start of the US Civil War, an incident occurred between Lewis and two Oberlin classmates, Maria Miles and Christina Ennes.
-The three women, all boarding in Keep's home, planned to go sleigh riding with some young men later that day.
-Before the sleighing, Lewis served her friends a drink of spiced wine.
-Shortly after, Miles and Ennes fell severely ill.
-Doctors examined them and concluded that the two women had some sort of poison in their system, supposedly cantharides, a reputed aphrodisiac.
-For a time it was not certain that they would survive.
-Days later, it became apparent that the two women would recover from the incident.
-Authorities initially took no action.
+During the winter of 1862, several months after the start of the US Civil War, an incident occurred between Lewis and two of her roommates and fellow Oberlin classmates, Maria Miles and Christina Ennes.
+Miles and Ennes planned to go sleigh riding with some young men later that day.
+Before they left, Lewis served the two girls a drink of spiced wine.
+Shortly after, several miles into the sleigh ride, Miles and Ennes fell severely ill with intense stomach pains.
+Doctors examined them and concluded that the two girls had been poisoned (reportedly with cantharides also known as "Spanish Fly", a reputed aphrodisiac) and claimed they were likely to die.
+However days later, it became apparent that the two women would recover and authorities initially took no action.